nicksebasco/Matrix-Encryption/README.md

 # Matrix-Encryption

 A module for encrypting strings via matrix multiplication.
+A simple application of linear algebra.

 <h3>Process:</h3>